TabbyML/tabby/website/blog/2023-09-05-deploy-tabby-to-huggingface-space/index.md

 ![Empty Space](./empty-space.png)

 Then you will be redirected to the page below.
-Set the filename to “Dockerfile” and copy the content to the “Edit” input box.
+Set the filename to "Dockerfile" and copy the content to the "Edit" input box.
 You can copy the code from the [appendix](#dockerfile) here.
-Once ready, click the button “Commit new file to main” on the bottom.
+Once ready, click the button "Commit new file to main" on the bottom.

 ![Edit Dockerfile](./edit-dockerfile.png)

 #### Edit Readme

 You also need to add a new line the README.md.
-Click the “edit” button in the README.md file.
+Click the "edit" button in the README.md file.

 ![Empty README](./empty-readme.png)

-Add this line “app_port: 8080” after “sdk: docker”
+Add this line "app_port: 8080" after "sdk: docker"

 ![Edit README](./edit-readme.png)

-Click the button “Commit to main” to save the changes.
+Click the button "Commit to main" to save the changes.

 #### Verify Tabby is running

-Click on the “App” button, you should be able to see the container is building:
+Click on the "App" button, you should be able to see the container is building:

 ![Space Building](./building.png)